Evaluating Amazon.com Against Peers In Broadline Retail Industry - Amazon.com (NASDAQ:AMZN)

 -

-With a relatively high Price to Sales ratio of 3.63, which is 2.04x the industry average, the stock might be considered overvalued based on sales performance.
+The stock's relatively high Price to Sales ratio of 3.73, surpassing the industry average by 2.11x, may indicate an aspect of overvaluation in terms of sales performance.

 -